How I’ve Earned Over $1,000 with cash Back and Price Drop Apps like Earny, Ebates, Paribus and Sift (Without Lifting a Finger!)

 How It Works – Using Paribus:

 Much like its competitors Earny and Sift, Paribus is a service that links to your email address.
-Paribus tracks online purchases by reviewing purchases in your email inbox.
+In addition, Paribus tracks online purchases by reviewing purchases in your email inbox.
 So when you sign up with Paribus, make sure it’s with the same email that you also use to make online purchases.

 Paribus then monitors the specific items you purchased on the store website to see if the price drops.
 (Monitoring timeframe varies by retailer.
 See the Paribus website for more details.)